 - Best (Tables & Lists)

-List style answer boxes appear for questions that require individual steps or a long list.
-Such as “types of nurses” or “best colleges in PA.”
+List style answer boxes appear for questions that require individual steps or a long list, such as “types of business degrees”.
 Google heavily favors content that is in a numbered or bullet list format for these types of search queries.

 Now that you know the common types of answer boxes, you’re ready to start creating your content.
 The two most important ways to obtain answer boxes results is by addressing the users’ queries first and foremost, and then optimizing the answer in a user preferred format.